Azure/enterprise-azure-policy-as-code/Docs/epac-implementing.md

 ## EPAC Concepts and Environments

-!!! success "Important"
+> [!IMPORTANT]

-    Understanding the concepts and  environments is crucial.
+> Understanding the concepts and  environments is crucial.
 Do **not** proceed until you completely understand this section.

 ### EPAC Concepts